tuehellstern/presentations/slippage.md

 Note:
 photobashing ... occupies a liminal position in archae because it puts 'something captured through a mechanical process through a subjective one'
 Value in it- because it 'sit[s] at an intersection of subjective processes and mechanical capture, allows for some interesting interactions and reflexivity between both sides of this discussion'.
 Photobashing is deformation.

 --

+So here's where the glitch happens.
+It's a glitch of proper scholarly methods.

+--